Is My Family Covered By My Car Insurance?

 History of the Family Exclusion

 The intrafamily exclusion has been around for many years.
 It states that a family member, or any person related to an insured by blood, marriage or adoption, who resides in the same household, may not bring a claim or lawsuit against another family member who may be deemed liable for an accident to which they are a passenger in the insured vehicle.
 Often some car insurance policies are more expansive and deny coverage regardless as to whether the family member is injured in an insured vehicle, another vehicle or as a pedestrian!
 If your family had not been excluded enough.
+Originally, the intra family exclusion was the insurance companies attempt to prevent family members from colluding and/or committing fraud on the insurance company.
+Although that rationale still exists today, there are many other ways to determine if collusion or fraud has occurred.
+As you can see, your family may be left without recourse due to a family member’s negligence.

 As far as the law is concerned, however, this exclusion has long been held to be valid by the Ohio Supreme Court.
 The rationale for the family car insurance policy exclusion in Ohio is to prevent fraudulent or collusive intra-family lawsuits for insurance benefits.
 This exclusion has also been applied to underinsured/uninsured claims which again would preclude your family from recovery.
 The Dunson court stated that RC 3937.18 allows insurance companies to include this exclusionary provision limiting families from recovery under their own UM policies.